ChongKaKam/easyFSM/README.md

 easyFSM<State, Event> FSM(State1)
 ```

-So far, you have instantiate a `easyFSM`, then we are going to bind actions with FSM.
+So far, you have instantiated a `easyFSM`, then we are going to bind actions with FSM.
 In easyFSM, you need to define your action functions by yourself.
 After you defined action functions, you can use `bind()` to bind your function with states and events.

 ```c++
 // declaration